 John L. Lewis was the leader of the Congress of Industrial Organizations (CIO).
 The Wagner Act was a big help for organized labor and Lewis used the chance to make his union stronger.

-To help workers, Roosevelt signed into law the Wagner Act, also known as the National Labor Relations Act.
-The act created the National Labor Relations Board (NLRB), which protected American workers’ right to unionize and bargain collectively.
+To help workers, Roosevelt signed into law the Wagner Act, also called the National Labor Relations Act.
+This law created the National Labor Relations Board (NLRB), which protected American workers’ right to unionize and bargain collectively.
 The NLRB also gave workers a way to complain about problems they were having with owners.
 Although Republicans and factory owners did not like it, the Supreme Court decided that the Wagner Act was constitutional in 1937.
-The law received the strong support of John L. Lewis and the Congress of Industrial Organizations (CIO) who had wanted this sort of protection for many years.
-Following the law passed, Lewis started to try to get workers to join “the president’s union.”
-The connection between FDR and the law helped both Roosevelt and Lewis’ United Mine Workers union in the 1936 election.
-The Wagner Act was the beginning of organized labor’s long standing political support for the Democratic Party.
+John L. Lewis and the Congress of Industrial Organizations (CIO) who had wanted a law to protect the rights of workers and unions celebrated the passage of the Wagner Act.
+The connection between FDR and the Wagner Act helped both Roosevelt and Lewis’ United Mine Workers union in the 1936 election as union workers rewarded the president with their votes.
+The signing of the Wagner Act was the beginning of many years of support for Democratic candidates by union workers.

-Since the start of the industrial era in the early 1800s when Americans began working for others, the question of retirement had become a part of everyday life.
+In the early days of the country, most people were farmers.
+But in the 1800s, people started to work in jobs where they got paid by someone else, and the question of retirement became important.
 Who should pay retired workers?
 At what age was retirement reasonable?
 In the beginning, people were expected to save a little of each paycheck for the day they would retire.
 The idea of a pension, money paid by companies to retired workers, was not common.
 Unfortunately, most working Americans lived paycheck to paycheck, with little or nothing extra to be saved for the future and many workers had to pay for their family members who retired.
 The Social Security Act of 1935 tried to fix this problem

 Many countries in Europe tried to start pension plans.
 Britain and Germany had some success.
 Roosevelt decided that the American pension plan, called Social Security, would be a “contract between generations.”
-The current generation of workers would pay a little each month that the government would give to the retirees.
-When a person turned 65, he or she would start getting money based upon the amount given over the years.
-In this way, Social Security works as a way to share money between people.
-Taking from working Americans and giving to the older people is what American Social Security is.
+The current generation of workers would pay a little each month in a tax that the government would give to older people who were retired.
+When a person turned 65, he or she would start getting a check each month from the government.
+In this way, Social Security works as a way to share money between younger and older Americans.
+Taking from working Americans and giving to the older people is how American Social Security works.

 A team led by Secretary of Labor Frances Perkins, the first female to hold a Cabinet position, wrote the Social Security Act.
 In addition to providing for retirees, unemployment insurance was part of the plan.
 The Federal government offered to match money states paid for the blind and job training or for the physically disabled.
 Unmarried women with children also received money under the Social Security Act.
 However, by far, the largest number of people who got money because of the law are America’s retirees.